 Trips in Cairo

-There are many places to visit in this city of more than 20 mil inhabitants.
+There are many places to visit in this city of more than 20 million inhabitants.
 Here are the most memorable places:

 The Pyramids of Giza